 Django is ideally suited for setting up:

 Did you know that Learnit will soon offer a free webinar about Django?
-In this half hour webinar, trainer André will tell you everything you can do with Django, and why Django is so easy to use.
+In this half-hour webinar, trainer André will tell you everything you can do with Django, and why Django is easy to use.
 Moreover, receive some practical tips about programming in Django.
-Sign up for this free webinar now, by here clicking here.
-Learnit also offers a Django programming training, aimed at developers who would like to learn to use the Django framework to develop web applications in Python.
+Sign up quickly for this free webinar, by here clicking here.
+In addition, Learnit offers a Django programming training, aimed at developers who would like to learn to use the Django framework to develop web applications in Python.
 Interested in this training?
-Then click here for more information.Link
+Then click here for more information.link]

-Big data is a term that seems to be becoming more common in the business world.
-Multinationals and larger companies in particular seem to be using big data a lot.
+Big data is a term that seems to be appearing more and more frequently in the business world.
+Multinationals and larger companies, in particular, seem to be using big data a lot.
 But when exactly do we talk about big data?
 And can big data also be meaningful for your business?
-In this blog we will address 5 common questions about big data.
+In this blog, we will address 5 common questions about big data.

 1. What is big data?

 We speak of big data when the data meets three different conditions: it is data that is generated in large quantities (Volume), at a high speed (Velocity) and the data must be diverse (Variety).
-In other words, the data must satisfy the three V's.
-In case you are wondering what a 'big' amount of data is: we are talking about data volumes expressed in exabytes.
-This means that when we talk about 1 exabyte, we are talking about the number 1 with 18 zeros.
+In other words, the data must satisfy the three Rs.
+In case you are wondering what a 'large' volume of data is: we are talking about data volumes expressed in exabytes.
+This means that if we are talking about 1 exabyte, we are talking about the number 1 with 18 zeros.